google/WebFundamentals/New/src/content/en/fundamentals/security/encrypt-in-transit/enable-https.md

 # Enabling HTTPS on Your Servers {: .page-title }

+{% include "_shared/contributors/chrispalmer.html" %}
+{% include "_shared/contributors/mattgaunt.html" %}

+## TL;DR

+* You need to create a 2048-bit RSA public and private key pair.
+* Generate a certificate signing request (CSR) which embeds your public key.
+* Share your CSR with your Cerfticate Authority (CA) to receive a final certificate or certificate chain.
+* Install your final certificate in a non-web-accessible place such as `/etc/ssl` (Linux and Unix) or wherever IIS wants them (Windows).

 ## Generating keys and certificate signing requests

 This section uses the openssl command-line program, which comes with most Linux, BSD, and Mac OS X systems, to generate private / public keys and a CSR.

-  - "You need to create a 2048-bit RSA public and private key pair."
-  - "Generate a certificate signing request (CSR) which embeds your public key."
-  - "Share your CSR with your Cerfticate Authority (CA) to receive a final certificate or certificate chain."
-  - "Install your final certificate in a non-web-accessible place such as /etc/ssl (Linux and Unix) or wherever IIS wants them (Windows)."

 ### Generate A Public/Private Key Pair